-The carrying amounts and fair values of long-term debt at March 31, 2019 and December 31, 2018 were:
+The carrying amounts and fair values of long-term debt at June 30, 2019 and December 31, 2018 were:

-201 19 201 18 (Millions of Dollars) Carrying Amount Fair Value Carrying Amount Fair Value Long-Term Debt (including current portion) (a) \$755 \$814 \$756 \$782 proceeds from the Transition Bonds were used to purchase from RECO the right to be paid a Transition Bond Charge and associated tax charges by its customers relating to previously deferred purchased power costs for which the NJBPU had authorized recovery.
+201 19 201 18 (Millions of Dollars) Carrying Amount Fair Value Carrying Amount Fair Value Long-Term Debt (including current portion) (a) \$754 \$851 \$756 \$782

-(a) Amounts shown are net of unamortized debt expense and unamortized debt discount of \$6 million at March 31, 2019 and December 31, 2018.
+(a) Amounts shown are net of unamortized debt expense and unamortized debt discount of \$6 million at June 30, 2019 and December 31, 2018.

 Fair values of long-term debt have been estimated primarily using available market information and are classified as Level 2 liabilities (see Note L).
-Long-term debt included \$1 million and \$2 million at March 31, 2019 and December 31, 2018, respectively, of Transition Bonds issued by Transition Funding in July 2004.
-The
+Long-term debt included \$2 million at December 31, 2018 of Transition Bonds issued by Transition Funding in July 2004.
+The proceeds from the Transition Bonds were used to purchase from RECO the right to be paid a Transition Bond Charge and associated tax charges by its customers relating to previously deferred purchased power costs for which the NJBPU had authorized recovery.
+In May 2019, RECO paid the remaining \$1 million principal amount of the Transition Bonds.